xiix0/scam/README.md

-You will be winged by an anti-aircraft battery.
+You have an ambitious nature and may make a name for yourself.